 Uplifting Global Leaders in Times of Crisis

 With so much unrest happening in our country, students are faced now more than ever with the responsibility to learn about current events and form their own opinions.
 This can weigh heavily on developing minds as they try to grasp complex concepts like health care, race, and politics.
-As you support your students in their efforts to become stronger global citizens, keep in mind that many insights can come simply from making a connection, sharing a perspective, or celebrating differences.
+As you support your students in their efforts to become stronger global leaders, keep in mind that many insights can come simply from making a connection, sharing a perspective, or celebrating differences.

 Joining the Adventure

-Ambassador Dariela Velasquez was inspired by the beloved children’s book Flat Stanley and decided to create her own version of the book called “Flat Darielas” and sending them to her students.
+Ambassador teacher Dariela Velasquez was inspired by the beloved children’s book Flat Stanley and decided to create her own version of the book called “Flat Darielas” and sending them to her students.
 The students were then able to bring their Flat Darielas with them on their various adventures and capture memories with their teacher as if she were there in person.
 This activity was a fun and engaging way for students to maintain a personal connection with Dariela and keep her updated on their lives, even from a distance.

 — Dariela Velasquez (@DarielaVelasqu8) May 11, 2020